 In the 1960s, to explain new particles discovered in large colliders, Gell-Mann et al. proposed the quark model (QM) \cite{Gell-Mann:1964ewy,Zweig:1964jf}, marking the beginning of human exploration of strong interactions.
 By 1973, with the establishment of quantum chromodynamics (QCD), the theory describing strong interactions was essentially complete.
 QCD calculations are fundamentally performed at the level of quarks and gluons.
 However, no free quarks or gluons have been observed experimentally so far; only hadrons, which are composed of quarks and gluons, can be detected.
 Therefore, studying the properties of hadrons can help us understand strong interactions and enrich our knowledge of the microscopic world.

-Traditional hadronic states include mesons $(q\bar q)$ and baryons $(qqq)$, while other configurations of hadrons, such as hybrid states, glueballs and multi-quark states more than three quarks, are also allowed by the QM.
-In 2003, the Belle Collaboration discovered a new resonance state $X(3872)$ \cite{Belle:2003nnu}, considered as a bound-state particle with a tetraquark structure \cite{Pakvasa:2003ea,Voloshin:2003nt,Liu:2007uj,Matheus:2006xi,Lee:2008uy,Chen:2013pya}.
-Over the past two decades, with the development of experimental technology, numerous exotic hadron states have been discovered \cite{LHCb:2015yax,BESIII:2013ris,Belle:2014nuw,LHCb:2020bwg,BESIIICollaboration:2022kwh,BESIII:2022riz,BESIII:2022iwi}.
-Currently, experimentally observed exotic hadronic states include tetraquark states and pentaquark states \cite{LHCb:2015yax,Chen:2015moa,Wang:2015epa}.
-Research on the properties of exotic hadronic states has garnered widespread attention worldwide and has become an important area in particle physics.
+Though conventional hadronic states include mesons $(q\bar q)$ and baryons $(qqq)$, other configurations, such as hybrid states, glueballs and multiquark states more than three quarks, are also allowed in the QM.
+In 2003, the Belle Collaboration discovered the state $X(3872)$ \cite{Belle:2003nnu}, which is widely believed to be an exotic one, i.e. a mutiquark state \cite{Pakvasa:2003ea,Voloshin:2003nt,Liu:2007uj,Matheus:2006xi,Lee:2008uy,Chen:2013pya}.
+Since then, with the development of experimental technology, numerous exotic state candidates have been observed in experiments \cite{LHCb:2015yax,BESIII:2013ris,Belle:2014nuw,LHCb:2020bwg,BESIIICollaboration:2022kwh,BESIII:2022riz,BESIII:2022iwi}, especially tetraquark states and pentaquark states \cite{LHCb:2015yax,Chen:2015moa,Wang:2015epa}.
+Research on the properties of these hadronic states has garnered a widespread attention in past two decades.